sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Importing Custom Processors
 ------------------------

-Fire Insights enables you to ``import`` Custom Processors to different environment.
+Sparkflows enables you to ``import`` Custom Processors to different environment.

 Below are the steps to Import Custom Processors.

-Login to Fire Insights & go to Custom Processors list page.
+Login to Sparkflows & go to Custom Processors list page.

 .. figure:: ../_assets/developer-guide/custimp.PNG
    :alt: Custom Processor